Koh Samui

 about Koh Samui

 With just 50,000 full-time inhabitants, the island has a slower pace than nearby Phuket but offers almost as much to see and do.
-In fact, we find it hard to choose which we like most.
+In fact, enough to easily keep you busy for a week.

 The island is a jumping point to tours to nearby islands like Koh Phangan for a day trip or the full moon party or Ko Phi Phi.

 Flying to Koh Samui: Samui Airport is privately owned by Bangkok Airways, making it one of the more expensive places to fly in Thailand.
-There are many flights to Bangkok, Krabi, and Phuket every day, as well as limited international flights to Malaysia and Singapore.
+There are many flights to Bangkok, Krabi, and Phuket every day, as well as limited international flights to Malaysia, Hong Kong and Singapore.

 Getting around Koh Samui: Koh Samui is easy to navigate by rental car or bike.
 A 51km long road runs in a circle around the island, making it very hard to get lost!
 This road is in good condition and traffic is quite manageable for experienced drivers.
 If you plan to drive, make sure you get an international driver’s license in your home country before you leave.